johscheuer/inovex_classes/class_1/Readme.md

 There are different tools available to find out which capabilties a process actually needs.

+In order to run a complete unprivileged container with docker run: `docker run -ti --cap-drop=ALL --user=nobody busybox`

 ### docker

 Lets' start a simple nginx (web server) as docker container: